My Gluten Free Bread Recipe makes the perfect soft, tall gluten-free sandwiches.

 Dry Ingredients:

-- ½ tbsp. xanthum gum*
+- ½ tbsp. xanthan gum*

-- 1 packet of instant rapid rise yeast I use Fleischmann's
+- 1 packet of instant yeast I use Fleischmann's RapidRise

 - 1 teaspoon baking powder